rbren/baml/README.md

   exit 1
 fi
 ```

+## Advanced Usage
+See the list of [yq operators](https://mikefarah.gitbook.io/yq/operators) for more possibilities.
+Not everything has been tested (see `./test` to check out what's covered so far).

 ## How it Works
 BAML transpiles your BAML script into a bash script, which can run anywhere (Bash 4.3 and up).